sveltejs/prettier-plugin-svelte/README.md

-> This documentation is for prettier-plugin-svelte version 4 which only works with Svelte 5.
-See [this branch](https://github.com/sveltejs/prettier-plugin-svelte/tree/version-3) for documentation of earlier versions
+> This documentation is for `prettier-plugin-svelte` version 4 which only works with Svelte 5.
+See [this branch](https://github.com/sveltejs/prettier-plugin-svelte/tree/version-3) for documentation of previous version.

 # Prettier for Svelte components